IT2810/it2810-webutvikling-h18-prosjekt-3-31/README.md

 propsHasChanged, addItems and finally onDayPress to check that the state changed when changing the selection.
 Finally I wanted to see that the items in the agenda rendered properly, both with items and empty.

+#### MapScreen
+The map screen runs a snapshot test, and a shallow render such that the initial region for map will remain null.
+The reason for this is that the rendering test will pass independent of the current location of the tester.

 #### Code coverage

 [Snapshots](https://github.com/IT2810/it2810-webutvikling-h18-prosjekt-3-31/tree/Master/__tests__/__snapshots__)